How Is Your Spiritual Hunger?

 Maybe you seem to have no hunger or desire for God right now and you know you need to change.
 Let me offer the following suggestions.
 If you’ve been involved in sin of some kind, confess it to the Father in repentance.
 Sin quenches spiritual desire.
 Sin hardens the heart.
 Tell the Father what you’ve been doing, and make a consecration with His help to cease!
 If you’re sincere, the Spirit of God will enable you.

 Then, ask the Father to create in you a hunger for Him and for the Word and for spiritual things in general.
 Ask Him to deal with anything that is encroaching on Him in your life, and make a change.

 Finally, set your clock back early enough to spend some time, 10 to 15 minutes reading the Word when you first get up.
 And then spend a few minutes in real prayer, pouring your heart out to the Father to begin your day.
-Talk to Him about the specific things that bother you.
-Worship Him for His love and goodness to you.
 Three to four weeks of this will start a new habit of putting spiritual things first in your day!

 I’ll end with these quotes from Smith Wigglesworth: